 Confusion was compounded with the invention of coins in the 7th century BCE.
 Coins are made from precious metal for very good reasons.
 Gold and silver are rare and therefore valuable.
 They are also stable and dense.
 Their density allows them to be small and portable, unlike the stone disks of Rai.
 They are also malleable, so can be stamped with images, making it easy to distinguish them.

-So, when the idea about the measuring unit of value, money, was turned into actual coins, the coins seemed to be the actual commodity, rather that an intermediate measuring device.
+So, when the idea about the measuring unit of value, money, was turned into something actually valuable, into gold coins, they seemed to be the actual commodity, rather that an intermediate measuring device.
 Since then, this mistaken idea, that the token for money, the coin, is the actual wealth, has caused much confusion about the nature of real wealth.
 A confusion at the root of many crises, and a plague on our philosophers, economists, and politicians.

 Before coinage there had been systems of accounting for wealth and for debt, and it was quite clear what was going on – there were so many cows, or so many bushels of barley, and one person owned so much, or was in debt for so much to another.
 It was easy to understand what constituted wealth: it was the strength, skill and knowledge of that society, the land and goods which it controlled.